UniverseTBD/Pathfinder/README.md

 # Pathfinder-Lite

-**A (lite) Semantic Framework for Literature Review and Knowledge Discovery in Astronomy**
+**A Semantic Framework for Literature Review and Knowledge Discovery in Astronomy**

-Pathfinder is a modular, retrieval-augmented generation (RAG) tool for doing semantic search and question-answering on a large corpus of astronomy papers.
+Pathfinder-Lite, a variation of our original Pathfinder, is a modular, retrieval-augmented generation (RAG) tool for doing semantic search and question-answering on a large corpus of astronomy papers.
 It leverages modern Large Language Models (LLMs), vector embeddings, and optional re-ranking to deliver relevant papers and concise answers to astronomy-related queries.

 ## Table of Contents